 - When you connect, your traffic will be redirected and encrypted, providing a much safer browsing experience.

-Guide: How to access the Deep and the Dark web safely
+Guide on how to access the Deep and the Dark web safely

 Your connection with Tor passes through three publicly hosted nodes chosen randomly before reaching the intended website.
 However, many users prefer to opt for additional measures to go the extra mile when it comes to privacy.